Installation Procedure for GPU Enabled Mode

 Warning

-This step my be challenging and you may need professional help.
+This step may be challenging, and you may need professional help.
 Installing device drivers can make your installation unstable.
 Always proceed with a backup and read all documentation carefully.
-Ensure that you are installing the correct drivers for your hardware platform.
+Ensure you install the correct drivers for your hardware platform.
 Installing open source drivers may not be a good idea.

 Update the NVIDIA drivers for your system.
-For some linux installations, you may be required to install the NVIDIA drivers directly from the linux distribution.
-Search for the documentation from your linux operating system provider and go by their recommendation.
+For some Linux distributions, you may need to install the NVIDIA drivers directly from the distribution.
+Please search for the documentation from your Linux operating system provider and follow their recommendation.

 STEP - 3